 She has extensive experience in Jewish organizations, having previously worked as a Field Consultant with the Chicago Chapter of Hadassah; as Midwest Regional Director of Young Judaea, a national Zionist youth movement; and as Assistant Director at Camp Young Judaea in Waupaca, Wisconsin.

 Bekki earned her bachelor's degree from Indiana University in business, journalism and Jewish Studies, a master's degree in human services administration from Spertus College of Judaica, and has worked towards a master's degree in Jewish communal services at Spertus.
-She is a senior member of the National Association of Temple Administrators (NATA), served on the NATA National Board and currently serves as the Parliamentarian, is currently the co-chair of the NATA Online Educational Task Force, and has worked on numerous NATA Committees including spearheading their e-newsletter and serving as Conference Co-Chair for Education.
+She is a senior member of the National Association of Temple Administrators (NATA), served on the NATA National Board and the Executive Board, was the co-chair of the NATA 2017 annual conference (Boston), was the co-chair of the NATA Online Educational Task Force, and has worked on numerous NATA Committees including spearheading their e-newsletter and serving as Conference Co-Chair for Education.
 She has also served as the President of Chicago-area Association of Synagogue Administration (CASA).
-Bekki is a graduate of Leadership Evanston (2005), and considers herself a political activist on a variety of issues.
-Bekki's strong belief in the importance of a strong cohesive Jewish community and the Jewish value of Hachnasat Orchim or welcoming the stranger, guides much of her work which comes from her own experiences as a child growing up in West Lafayette, Indiana.
+Bekki is a graduate of Leadership Evanston (Evanston Community Foundation), and considers herself a political activist on a variety of issues.
+Bekki's strong belief in the importance of a strong cohesive Jewish community and the Jewish value of Hachnasat Orchim or welcoming the stranger, guides much of her work which comes from her own experiences as a child growing up in West Lafayette, Indiana within a tight-knit Jewish community.

 Bekki lives in Evanston with her husband, Dan, and two children, Hannah and Eytan.